07 February 2017

 - a PCC may convert into a non-cellular company.

-Further, a PCC cell may convert into a non-cellular company subject to the consent of the GFSC and with the authorisations of the PCC's core shareholders (excluding the cell's shareholders), the cell's shareholders (if any) and the PCC's creditors.
+Further, a PCC cell may convert into a non-cellular company subject to the consent of the GFSC and with the approval of the PCC’s core and the cell’s shareholders and by notifying the PCC’s creditors.

 Liquidation of a PCC